Justin Fields Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In one matchup against the Vikings, Fields threw for 285 passing yards, 86.5 yards above his over/under in Sunday's game.
+- In one matchup against the Vikings, Fields threw for 285 passing yards, 84.5 yards higher than his over/under for Sunday.

 - Fields threw a touchdown pass in that contest against the Vikings.

-- The Vikings are conceding 272.1 passing yards per game this year, the NFL's 28th-ranked pass defense.
+- The 272.1 yards per game the Vikings are allowing through the air makes them the NFL's 28th-ranked pass defense.

 - At 1.8 passing TDs conceded per game, the Vikings defense is ranked 24th in the NFL.